Preposition – “Through”

 Example: I read the book through the weekend.

-In the Midst or
+In the midst or company of:

 Suggests being surrounded by or in the presence of something or someone.